FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 Standing for File Transfer Protocol, FTP was developed in the 70s as a way to transfer files over a network, with the last major update in the late 90s.

 Usually, FTP is done through a client–an application that initiates the connection–and a server — the software that facilitates the transfer to the remote destination.
-Once the FTP client and server are connected, data can then be transferred between the two systems.
+Once the FTP server and client are connected, data can then be transferred between the two systems.
 With FTP, you can transfer files, as well as remotely connect to the destination to modify, rename, and delete files and directories.

 The biggest drawback of FTP is that data is not encrypted in transit.
 This means that if the file is intercepted midstream, the data will be in a usable format.
 Personal information is at risk when using FTP, including usernames and even passwords, which are sent in cleartext instead of the typical hashed (****) form.